krishpri23/AskAI/client/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+# ASK AI

+- Clerk for Authentication, it provides sign in , sign out features
+- On signin, it will redirect to dashboard
+- Protected routes are added in the rootlayout by accessing `userId` from `useAuth` hook given by clerk

+- Homepage animations are added manually
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- Typing animation uses package